Main Navigation

 • Increase Safe Schools funding to support the mental health needs of scholars and staff.

-• Expand the allowable uses of long-term facility maintenance funding to include the
+• Expand the allowable uses of long-term facility maintenance funding to include the modification of buildings to enhance safety and security.

 Reduce mandates